Guaranteed Departure (minimum 2 persons)

 Confirmation during holidays is subject to hotel availability.

-Option for an upgraded hotel is available with supplement.
+The option for an upgraded hotel is available with a supplement.

 INTERESTING FACTS ABOUT THE DEAD SEA: